7 ways to deal with toddler temper tantrums

 To make matters worse, toddlers usually reject their parents’ efforts to help them when they are in the midst of a tantrum.
 In their inconsolable emotional state, toddlers simultaneously need but don’t want their parents’ assistance with managing their emotions.
 This often leaves parents confused and at a loss for what to do, but not all is lost!

-While baby temper tantrums are a normal and developmentally appropriate part of early childhood development, it doesn’t mean that parents should just allow their toddlers to act however their emotions dictate—particularly if they exhibit destructive or aggressive behaviors during their tantrums.
+While temper tantrums are a normal and developmentally appropriate part of early childhood development, it doesn’t mean that parents should just allow their toddlers to act however their emotions dictate—particularly if they exhibit destructive or aggressive behaviors during their tantrums.

-Instead, parents can use their toddlers’ temper tantrums as opportunities to teach them how to manage their emotions more appropriately.
+Instead, parents can use their toddlers’ temper tantrums as them how to manage their emotions more appropriately.
 By parents stepping in to help their toddlers regulate their emotional reactions, toddlers eventually learn to self-regulate or manage their feelings, impulses, and behaviors on their own.
 This takes time, repetition, and lots of patience on the part of parents.

 Tantrums are normal!

 Toddler temper tantrums can’t - and shouldn’t - be avoided.
 Research shows that suppressing emotional outbursts in early childhood using fear-based forms of discipline leads to anger management issues later on in life.
+There are several strategies parents can use to handle toddler tantrums more effectively, helping both yourself and your child.

 While preventing temper tantrums isn’t always possible, making sure that your toddler’s physical needs are met (e.g. nutrition, sleep, and exercise) is the surest way to minimize the risk of them occurring in the first place.
 Maintaining a predictable schedule is also important, as it allows your toddler to know what’s going to happen each day, thereby reducing their stress levels.